-Colorado case law holds that a person who owns, keeps or harbors a dog which causes injury can be held liable under theories of general negligence and negligence per se.
-For more about these legal grounds generally, see Legal Rights of a Dog Bite Victim.
-Even if the dog bite statute applies, the victim cannot recover full damages unless he can prove the requirements of one of the traditional grounds for dog bite liability, of which negligence and negligence per se are two.
+Colorado case law holds that a person who owns, keeps or harbors a dog which causes injury can be held liable under theories of general negligence, negligence per se, and the Premises Liability Act which incorporates the negligence doctrine.
+For more about negligence generally, see Legal Rights of a Dog Bite Victim.

 In Snow v.
 Birt, 968 P.2d 177 (Colo.App.
 10/29/1998), a young girl named Cynthia was visiting her father, who owned a dog.
 Her father and the dog lived with Cynthia’s grandparents.
 A week prior to this visit, the dog bit a different child and then, at this visit, the dog bit Cynthia.
 The grandparents clearly knew about the prior bite because they built a dog run to confine the dog, upon orders of the health department after the first bite.

 On Cynthia’s behalf, a claim for compensatory and punitive damages was made against the grandparents.
 It was alleged that they were liable on the grounds of general negligence and negligence per se based on the violation of a municipal ordinance.
 The ordinance provided that “[i]t shall be the duty of every owner or keeper of any animal in their possession or control, to exercise reasonable care and to take all necessary steps and precautions to protect other people . . . from injuries or damage which might result from their animal’s behavior.”
 Another ordinance defined “owner or keeper” to include “any person . . . possessing, harboring, keeping, having an interest in, or having control or custody, either permanently or temporarily, of an animal.”